 The NSS results of this research that are made available to universities and colleges, as well as publicly, will be anonymised and provided in the form of statistical information only.
-We can assure you that you will not be identifiable in any published results.
-The results of the NSS pilot 2022 data will not be made publicly available and will not be shared with universities or colleges and Students' Unions, Associations or Guilds.
-Your participation in this research, together with your individual responses to the questions, will be kept strictly confidential in line with information security requirements and standards as agreed between Ipsos MORI and the OfS.
+We take steps to avoid individuals being identified in any published results.
+Your participation in this research, together with your individual responses to the questions, will be kept strictly confidential in line with information security requirements and standards as agreed between Ipsos and the OfS.

 We can also assure you that your individual responses to the NSS and open text comments will not be used for marketing.
 However, universities and colleges are permitted to paraphrase open text comments in marketing materials from the core NSS questions, as long as the text does not identify any individuals, and the comments are not attributed to the NSS.
 We will not sell your information to any third parties.

 Providers will use the open text comments from the NSS as feedback on your learning experience.
-If you make any comments relating to your physical or mental wellbeing, or share concerns about safeguarding in the open text questions, please note that these cannot be followed up with you by your university or college due to confidentiality.
+If you make any comments relating to your physical or mental wellbeing or share concerns about safeguarding in the open text questions, please note that these cannot be followed up with you by your university or college due to confidentiality.
 Individuals cannot be identified from their responses so universities and colleges will not know who has given the feedback.

-It is important that if you have concerns about your own wellbeing or safeguarding that you contact your provider for information on support available.
+It is important that if you have concerns about your own wellbeing that you contact your provider for information on support available.